-The build-to line is a theoretical line on the ground indicating where the facades façade of buildings a building should be located, at the back of the building zone.
-The building façade should align with the build-to line, and generally serve as a physical and visual edge to the pedestrian realm.
+The build-to line is a theoretical line on the ground indicating where the facades of buildings should be located.
 The line ensures that the ground floors of all buildings on a block are in line with each other at the edge of the streetscape.
-Exceptions Limited exceptions to the build-to line ensures that the ground floors of all building with each other at the edge of all buildings on a block generally align with each other at the ground floors of all buildings on a block generally align with each other at the edge of the streetscape, providing a frame for the public realm but allowing architectural variety and interest.
-The build-to line generally applies to the podium (or base) the base of the building structure and excludes building towers, which may be set back further to allow for light and air to reach the streets.
+Exceptions to the build-to line may occur where plazas, pocket parks, or spaces for public art are located.
+The build-to line generally applies to the podium (or base) of the building structure and excludes building towers, which may be set back further to allow for light and air to reach the street.

 The building frontage is the portion of the building that serves to define and enclose the pedestrian realm.
-It aligns with the build to line, and generally serves as a physical and visual boundary to the pedestrian realm.
+It aligns with the build-to line, and generally serves as a physical and visual boundary to the pedestrian realm.
 The building frontage typically separates exterior public space from interior semi-public or private space.
 The building frontage only applies to the floors of the building podium.

 Proposed developments in Tysons should adhere to a consistently established build-to line for each block.
 The location of the build-to lines will relate to the streetscape guidance, the intensity and activity of the land uses, and the desired relationship of pedestrians to these uses.
-The location of the build-to line may vary depending on the character of the street and the district, and will be indicated in the any specific urban design guidelines developed for each area the District.
+The location of the build-to line may vary depending on the character of the street and the district, and will be indicated in the specific urban design guidelines developed for each area.

-Existing or interim uses and buildings that do not conform to the build-to line established by new development (especially those that are a part of phased redevelopment plans) should investigate opportunities to create visual and physical linkages to conforming new buildings that address define the new build-to line and the pedestrian realm.
-These buildings may include the use of walls, landscaping, or other architectural features to align aligned with other buildings at the new build-to line.
+Existing uses and buildings that do not conform to the build-to line established by new development (especially those that are a part of phased redevelopment plans) should investigate opportunities to create visual and physical linkages to conforming new buildings that address the pedestrian realm.
+These buildings may use walls, landscaping, or other architectural features to align with other buildings at the build-to line.
 Articulation along these walls can result in sculptural elements and maintain visual interest along the sidewalk.